iamamutt/pandoc-apa/README.md

 ## Sublime Text

-Just copy the `pandoc` and `sublime` directories from this repository wherever your Packages folder is located in Sublime Text.
+Copy the `pandoc` and `sublime` directories from this repository wherever your Packages folder is located in Sublime Text.
 For example, if the contents are not already in a folder called `pandoc-apa`, make a folder called `pandoc-apa` and copy contents here if on Windows: `C:\Users\username\AppData\Roaming\Sublime Text 3\Packages\User\pandoc-apa`.

 - Press `ctrl + b` to build to pdf (or `cmd+b`)